Hilo Medical Center

 Classes and Clinics

-We encourage expecting parents to attend childbirth classes to learn about physical changes during pregnancy, nutrition, and choices during labor, newborn care and breastfeeding.
-Our 5-week class at the hospital includes a tour of the OB unit, breastfeeding education and Child Passenger Safety education with car seat installation.
-Registration fee is $60.00 or $10.00 if you prefer to take the breastfeeding class only.
-For more information and to register, call 932-3371.
+We encourage expecting parents to attend childbirth classes to learn about physical changes during pregnancy, nutrition, choices during labor, newborn care and breastfeeding.
+Registration fee is $40.00 or $10.00 if you prefer to attend, take the breastfeeding class only.
+For more information and to register, call (808) 932-3371.

 What to Bring on Your Big Day

-Please bring your insurance card and I.D., clothes for you and your baby to wear home and any personal necessities.
-Also, please install your infant’s car seat in advance for a safe ride home.
+Please bring your insurance card and I.D., clothes for you and your baby to wear home, breast pump and any personal necessities.
+Also, please have your infant’s car seat installed prior to being admitted to the hospital.

 The Obstetrics Unit is located on the third floor.
 For more information, call (808) 932-3371.
-Visiting hours are from 8:00 am to 8:00 pm.
+Laboring patients can have 1 support person with around the clock, and 2 additional visitors during visiting hours.
+Visits by children are limited to the newborn’s siblings.
+Visiting hours are from 11:00 am to 7:00 pm.
 To enter the main doors of our secured unit, visitors must use the intercom to speak to staff.
-We ask that people who are ill stay home and reschedule the visit with the family to protect the health of the newborn and mother.
-Visitors are limited to 3 adults at a time.
-Visits by children are limited to the newborn’s siblings.
+We ask that people who are ill stay home and reschedule the visit with the family to protect the health of the newborn and pregnant person.